|

 Here are some quotations to think about over the next month:

-A reflection of Christ is in us… So many people on earth radiate the
+A reflection of Christ is in us… So many people on earth radiate the holiness of Christ without

-it.
+realizing it and perhaps without daring to believe it.
 And it is better that way.

 Br Roger of Taizé (1915-2005)

-Create peace within yourself and thousands will find salvation around
+Create peace within yourself and thousands will find salvation around you.

 St Seraphim of Sarov (1754-1833)